-- 1. Remove bolts from fan case side plate, while leaving the fan motor bolted to the plate, mark 1 case hole and side plate hole for reassembly. - 2.
-Lift the motor, plate and wheel assembly vertically out of the exhauster case.

-- 3. Dimension between the fan back plate and the fan case removable side plate = - 4.
-To adjust the wheel position on the motor shaft, loosen fan wheel hub set screws, reposition wheel and re-tighten set screws to shaft. - 5.
-Vertically insert fan wheel, side plate and motor into fan casing position. - 6.
-Replace bolts through the fan case side plate and weld nuts, but do not tighten. - 7.
+- 1. Remove bolts from fan case side plate, while leaving the fan motor bolted to the plate, mark 1 case hold and side plate hole for reassembly. - 2.
+Lift the motor, plate and wheel assembly vertically out of the exhauster case. - 3.
+To adjust the wheel position on the motor shaft, loosen fan wheel hub set screws, reposition wheel and re-tighten set screws to shaft. - 4.
+Vertically insert fan wheel, side plate and motor into fan casing position. - 5.
+Replace bolts through the fan case side plate and weld nuts, but do not tighten. - 6.
 Rotate exhauster wheel assembly to ensure that the wheel is not striking the inlet bell, adjust fan case side plate positioning if necessary to eliminate the striking.
 Tighten the bolts.